jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-after-activation.md

 (This connection can be local or remote.)

-When connected to the background process, you can logout (this closes only the ./bin/client process, but not the Frinx ODL server) by typing
+When connected to the background process, you can logout (this closes only the ./bin/client process, but not the FRINX ODL server) by typing
 ```
     logout
 ```
-When connected to the background process, you can shutdown the Frinx ODL server by typing
+When connected to the background process, you can shutdown the FRINX ODL server by typing
 ```
     shutdown
 ```